Kubernetes Overview for MariaDB Users

 A Kubernetes cluster consists of the following components:

-- Nodes run containers with the servers needed by out applications.
+- Nodes run containers with the servers needed by our applications.

-- Controllersconstantly check the cluster nodes current state, and compares it with the desired state.
+- Controllersconstantly check the cluster nodes current state, and compare it with the desired state.

 - A Control Plane is a set of different components that store the cluster desired state and take decisions about the nodes.
 The Control Plane provides an API that is used by the controllers.

-For more details, see Nodes in Kubernetes documentation.
+For more details, see Nodes in the Kubernetes documentation.

 Every node must necessarily have the following components: